thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-01-18-suppressed-images-picturing-chelsea-manning.markdown

 This collaboration was not planned from the beginning of the residency.
 It came about slowly as political events unfolded and connections were made.

-At the beginning of her residency, Heather presented her work over a conference call to an audience of global ThoughtWorks employees.
-Shoili Kanungo, a graphic designer and illustrator with ThoughtWorks India, watched the call and got in touch to suggest a collaboration.
+At the beginning of her residency, Heather presented her work over a conference call to an audience of global Thoughtworks employees.
+Shoili Kanungo, a graphic designer and illustrator with Thoughtworks India, watched the call and got in touch to suggest a collaboration.

 {% include image file='story-1.jpg' link='https://suppressedimages.net/'
    caption='The first page of \'Suppressed Images\'' %}